hammer-space/sghs/README.md

 and someone will try to help.

 #### Things to check:
-1. Make sure hstk is installed in the same environment (venv, preferrably) running shotgunEvents.
+1. Make sure hstk is installed in the same environment (venv, preferably) running shotgunEvents.
 2. Make sure the authentication information for Shotgrid is complete, both name and application key, for the shotgunEvents config as well as the shothammer config.